nuriel77/iri-playbook/docs/appendix.rst

   By running this command you agree to the above and you take full responsibility.

 **NOTE** The rescan process can take quite a while.
 If for any reason IRI terminates unexpectedly, you will have to set the ``RESCAN_DB = true`` manually in the iri configuration file and restart IRI.
+Don't forget to remove it right after IRI started.

-In addition, try to find help on IOTA's #fullnodes channel (discord).
+For assistance and questions you can find help on IOTA's #fullnodes channel (discord).